Summary of Antifragile by Nassim Taleb

 Antifragile VS fragile

 Antifragility exists in many domains.
 The human body, for example, fortifies when it is deprived of food.
-By the same token, we can assume that it weakens when it is overly fed.
+By the same token, we can assume that it weakens when overly fed.

 Chapter 2: Overcompensation and Overreaction Everywhere